JUA96/Joe-Portfolio/README.md

 # Joseph Arber

 👋
 Hi, I am Joe and Welcome to my GitHub Portfolio!
 I currently work as a Data Analyst for a DTC startup.
-I am a Political Scientist by training completing my Bachelors degree at SOAS, and my Masters at UCL.
+I come from a political science background having completed my MSc in public policy analysis.
+Building on my training in computational social science methods including statistics and econometrics I have moved into the field of data science.
+The purpose of this portfolio is to showcase the range of different data driven projects and analyses I have undertaken over the past few years.

-🛠
+## Interests 🔭
 I am very interested in innovative developments at the intersection of Data Science and Public Policy making.
 In particular, I am fascinated by the positive impacts that open source colloboration and state of the data driven prediction can have on the governance and policymaking processes.
 I truly believe that there is massive room for innovation in how our institutions function.
 I often brings these thoughts and ideas together, for instance I contribute to a daily newsletter blog run by some fellow politically engaged peers, that can be found [here]https://www.polisanalysis.com/blog/polis-snapshots-what-is-polis-analysis-doing-to-address-the-problem-of-fake-news.

 👨🏽‍💻